dspeyer/dspeyer.github.io/combat/index.md

 ## Weight

 The most armor you can wear is 3 lbs per point of strength score.
-Each pound beyond this gives a -1 to all physical skill checks and to attack rolls.
+Each missing point of strength inflicts an additional -1 acp to all body parts.
 This is *separate* from limits on how much ordinary gear you can carry.
 (Some campaigns won't want to track that at all, but those that do should use 2lbs per strength.
 A character who wears the maximum available armor and takes it off and carries that same armor *should* take overburdening penalties.)

+All weights are computed for earth gravity.
+In a low-gravity environment, you can wear more armor.

 ## Armor Check Penalty

 Take this penalty to all physical actions involving the body part in question.
 If multiple body parts are used, take the highest ACP.

-Every point of penalty to leg-based motions (whether ACP or weight) reduces base speed by 1 ft/rnd, to a minimum of 5.
+Every point of penalty to leg-based motions (whether ACP or weight) reduces base speed by 5 ft/rnd, to a minimum of 5.

+If acp ever reaches -20, the body part in question is immobilized.

 ## Stacking armor